EWU-MRAR-AI-ML-Courses/.github/profile/README.md

 # Graduate Teaching Assistant
 - Md Shajibul Islam, [Github Profile](https://github.com/ShajibEwuCse19).

-# To contribute:

-- Fork the repository.
-- Create a new branch for your contribution.
-- Add your project/resources.
-- Submit a pull request with a detailed description of your addition.

 # License

 This repository is licensed under the GNU General Public License v3.0 - see the LICENSE.md file for details.